jason-plainlog/golang-shorturl/README.md

 ## Services
 * `server`
     - API backend server
+    - Including a token collection service that collects unused ids before getting request
+    - May have multiple server running at the same time
 * `cleaner`
-    - Small services that periodically clean up the expired records from database.
+    - Small service that periodically clean up the expired records from database.

 ## Build Executables
 ```sh